Applying for a Social Security Card, Driver's License or ID

 - Read the Road Test Tips & Practice Guide to prepare for your road test.

 - Be sure that you have mastered the following driving skills:

 - Anticipation and Reaction to other vehicles' movements

-- Schedule your Road Test online, using your MV-278 and your NYS Learner's Permit.
+- Schedule your road test online, using your MV-278 and your N.Y.
+Learner's Permit.
 You can visit the Road Test Scheduling System to complete this process.

 - Once you have taken and passed your Road Test the DMV will send issue you a paper copy of your Driver's License; your Driver's License card should come to you by mail within about two weeks of passing the Road Test.